Milestone developments in quantum Information and No-Go theorems: No-go theorems

-Using the cyclic property of trace operation and expanding the summation we obtain,
+Using the cyclic property of trace operation and expanding the summation we obtain

-In this equation all the operators of Alice disappear, so Bob is not able to detect which statistics of measurements Alice has been performed at his end.
-Hence, the statistics of measurements at the end of Bob has not been effected by Alice also whatever Alice has been performed.
-The no communication theorem is trivially for separable case, but it can also be true if the composite state is entangled.
-Let consider the composite state is entangled which is prepared in singlet state given in Eq.\ref{sn}.
-Alice and Bob perform the measurements at his end by using the detectors $(D^{A},D^{B})$ respectively.
-Following the Bell's experiment, the detectors are oriented initially along the z axis and rotated independently at the end of Alice and Bob.
-Let consider the difference between the angles of detectors is $(\alpha-\beta)$, then quantum mechanically on can calculate the following conditional probabilities of measurements outcome
+In this equation all the operators of Alice disappear, so Bob is not able to detect which Alice's measurements has been performed at her end.
+Hence, the statistics of measurements at the end of Bob has not been effected by Alice.

+Suppose now that the composite state is entangled.
+Assume for simplicity that this state is the two-particle spin-singlet one $ |\psi\rangle=\frac{1}{\sqrt{2}}(|01\rangle+|10\rangle)\,, $ where $|0\rangle$ is the spin down state and $|1\rangle$ is the spin up state.
+Let Alice and Bob perform the measurement of the particles at their disposal by using the detectors $D^{A}$ and $D^{B}$, respectively.
+Following the Bell's experiment (see, for example, \cite{Benenti}, Sect.\,2.5.), assume that the detectors are initially oriented along the z axis and rotated independently at the end of Alice and Bob in such a way that the difference between the angles of detectors becomes $\theta$.
+Then it yields the conditional probabilities of measurements outcome (cf.\,\cite{Benenti},\,Eq.\,(2.182)):